 Stop the Clock Tenure Process and COVID-19

-The Coronavirus (COVID-19) Pandemic has created unprecedented challenges for faculty pursuing tenure.
+The following procedures are in place until the first day of Fall Semester 2023 (August 21, 2023): The Coronavirus (COVID-19) Pandemic has created unprecedented challenges for faculty pursuing tenure.
 In recognition of this, ISU has identified COVID-19 as an “exceptional case” under ISUPP 4020 (Promotion and Tenure).
 As a result, Idaho State University will offer automatic approval for all faculty who request a Stop-the-Clock tenure deferral (adding one additional year to the current tenure clock) due to COVID-19 circumstances.
 No additional information is necessary other than a notification based on COVID-19 impacts.